Watch and Pray

 The scriptural pattern is realistic: sacramental life is grace-bearing and therefore vulnerable to corruption when form, intention, and doctrine are altered.

 The Council of Trent defines sacramental doctrine with precision.
-Leo XIII's sacramental principles, especially on form and intention, show that validity is objective, not psychological.
+Pope Leo XIII's sacramental principles, especially on form and intention, show that validity is objective, not psychological.

 In mission territories and persecution periods, Catholics crossed great danger for valid Mass and absolution.
 They did not say, "Any sincere rite is enough."
 They knew sacramental certainty was worth sacrifice.